 HR 202 (Rep. Valarie Hodges) – This resolution was an urge and request that certain topics related to American history and world history be included in state content standards and curricula for public schools.
 Stand opposed it as it appeared to be an effort to keep HB 352, also by Rep. Hodges, alive.
 It was introduced the last day of session and did not receive the required two-thirds vote necessary to allow it to be heard.

 HB 32/ACT 5 (Rep. Larry Selders) – This law increases the number of higher education credits certain inmates may earn while serving a sentence and increases the diminutive credit an inmate may earn toward reduction of the projected good time parole supervision date.
-Stand supported this legislation which was signed into law by the Governor and will become effective 8/1/21.
+Stand supported this legislation which was signed into law by the Governorwith an effective date of 8/1/21.

 HCR 11 (Rep. Jason Hughes) – This bill requests BESE to develop a plan for providing school literacy coaches for K-2nd grade students identified as needing additional support and improvement.
 Stand supported this bill, which passed both the House and Senate and was sent to the Secretary of State.

 SB 216/ACT 108 (Sen. Robert Mills) – This law provides that K-3 teachers who teach reading and certain administrators receive professional development in the science of reading.
 Student reading scores have been in decline for several years and ensuring that teachers have access to the latest research in the best methods to teach reading is an important component to reversing that trend.
-Stand strongly supported the legislation which was signed by the Governor and became effective 6/4/21.
+Stand strongly supported the legislation which was signed by the Governor with an effective date of 6/4/21.

 SB 222 (Sen. Sharon Hewitt) – This legislation provides a framework for a comprehensive early literacy initiative.
-It passed both the Senate and the House and has been sent to the Governor.
+It passed both the Senate and the House and was signed into law by the Governor with an effective date of 8/1/21.

 SCR 2 (Sen. Cleo Fields) – This resolution encompasses the $3.9 billion (Minimum Foundation Program) MFP, the state’s formula to finance schools.
 It includes an $800 pay raise for certificated staff and $400 for support personnel.
 It passed both the Senate and the House and was sent to the Secretary of State.